A woman holds up a large whitehead fish caught on a frozen lake

 Hard-bodied lipless crankbaits are also popular here, with the Rapala Rippin’ Rap and Jackall TN 60 both great options for large trout.
 Jig these lures aggressively, watching your line on the drop.
 White or white/blue tube jigs with a small stinger hook also account for many fish.
 The average Temagami Lake trout will run three to four pounds, but fish approaching 40 pounds are possible.

-For more information about ice fishing on Lake Temagami, visit Northeastern Ontario.
+Learn more about ice fishing in Northeastern Ontario.

 Lake Nipissing

-Lake Nipissing is located between the Ottawa River and Georgian Bay and is the third-largest lake entirely located in Ontario.
-It has a surface area of 873 kilometres and drains into Georgian Bay via the French River.
+Lake Nipissing lies between the Ottawa River and Georgian Bay and is the third-largest lake entirely in Ontario, with a surface area of 873 square kilometres.
+It drains into Georgian Bay via the French River.
 The name Nipissing derives from an Ojibwa word meaning "little water," possibly a comparison to the nearby Great Lakes.

 Looking for Ontario travel advice?